Chart Color Schemes

 Health outcomes in Little Grove - Elleker are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Common health conditions are slightly more prevalent here than average across both younger and older age groups.
-The rate of private health cover is relatively low at approximately 51% of the total population (around 1,990 people).
-The most common medical conditions in the area are arthritis and mental health issues, affecting 9.9% and 8.3% of residents respectively.
-About 66.2% of residents declare themselves completely clear of medical ailments, compared to 64.7% across Rest of WA.
-The area has 24.2% of residents aged 65 and over (950 people), which is higher than the 21.0% in Rest of WA.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+Private health cover is relatively low at approximately 51% of the total population (~1,990 people).
+The most common medical conditions are arthritis (9.9%) and mental health issues (8.3%).
+66.2% of residents declare themselves completely clear of medical ailments compared to 64.7% across Rest of WA.
+24.2% of residents are aged 65 and over (950 people), higher than the 21.0% in Rest of WA.
+Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health